CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 This tool also serves as amazing sample code for initializing the various classes and interfaces needed to run a validation.
 To include loading an implementation guide from a URL or using a specific FHIR version.
-Also of significant value is the pre-populated list of Implmentation Guides from various health facilities.
+Also of significant value is the pre-populated list of implementation guides from various health facilities.

 #### Resulting Tickets